kingletbv/aex-gl/README.md

 While static linkage is one of the primary targets, the build on windows will also emit EGL.dll and GLESv2.dll to allow for easier integration.
 One of these integration targets is [GLFW](https://www.glfw.org/), an Open Source, multi-platform library for OpenGL, OpenGL
 ES and Vulkan development on the desktop.
-The nice thign about GLFW is it has a few demos to test with:
+The nice thing about GLFW is it has a few demos to test with:

 ![GLFW ES2 triangle](docs/glfw_es2_triangle.png)